phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 199894
+#Total Number of Tweets: 674556
-#Number of Trump Tweets: 174176
+#Number of Clinton Tweets: 200306
-#Number of Sanders Tweets: 136235
+#Number of Trump Tweets: 174594
-#Number of Cruz Tweets: 125744
+#Number of Sanders Tweets: 136508
-#Number of Rubio Tweets: 28306
+#Number of Cruz Tweets: 126043
-#Number of Carson Tweets: 8688
+#Number of Rubio Tweets: 28383
-#Total Number of Tweets:
+#Number of Carson Tweets: 8723
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---